MVladislav/ansible-cis-ubuntu-2204/README.md

 ### variables which are recommended by CIS, but disable in this role by default

-> _change 'false' below to 'true', to be CIS recommended if needed_
+> _change default configured values, to be CIS recommended if needed_

 ```yaml
 # Ensure all AppArmor Profiles are enforcing